 China implemented policies to significantly increase the number of skiers and snowboarders in the country in preparation for the Beijing Olympics, and the sport is now popular among young people.
 This summer, I received an offer from a local person to teach freeskiing, a sport that is currently gaining popularity in China.
 I headed to Guangzhou Melting Snow World, an indoor ski resort on the outskirts of Guangzhou.
 Before I got there, I imagined it to be similar to the Zeus ski resort in Japan, but everything about it exceeded my expectations

-As is well known from daily news reports, China is a surveillance society, with surveillance cameras installed all over town.
+As we know from daily news reports, China is a surveillance society with surveillance cameras installed everywhere in towns and cities.
 And the IT technology that supports this is also highly developed.
-While the term "surveillance society" tends to have a negative connotation for us Japanese, locals say that because of the cameras, even if something is stolen, the culprit can be found quickly, and the cameras act as a deterrent, resulting in a significant decrease in crime and making life much easier.
+When we Japanese hear the term "surveillance society," we have a negative image of it, but according to people on the ground, because of the surveillance cameras, if something is stolen, the thief is found immediately, and the surveillance cameras act as a deterrent, so crime has decreased significantly and life has become much easier.

-Also, most purchases are made using code payments, so cash isn't used.
-In fact, stores don't accept cash.
-Credit cards also don't work once you step outside the airport.
-And what's more, thanks to IT, when you're driving, the navigation system can tell you how many seconds until a red light turns green.
+Also, most shopping is done with QR code payments, so cash is not used.
+Or rather, stores do not accept cash.
+Credit cards are also unusable once you step outside the airport.
+In addition, when you are in a car, thanks to IT, the navigation system displays how many seconds until the red light turns green.
 I was surprised by this.

 Amazingly, this ski resort distributes IC tickets to foreigners, but Chinese people generally do not receive lift tickets.
 Instead, they use facial recognition to board the lift.
 The system works by linking the ticket to a photo of the face registered in a system similar to the My Number system that individuals have.
 There are cameras at the lift boarding area, and the gate opens once the person is recognized